Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: OPTIMIZATION ALGORITHM

-\end{theorem} Proof can be found in the Appendix.
-This theorem implies we will never incur too much loss to the original objective by incorporating sensor cost placement.
+Theorem \eqref{thm:relaxedopt} implies we will never incur too much loss to the original objective by incorporating cost of selecting the nodes that minimize the error.
 Similarly, this implies that we can make every greedy choice and step in whatever fashion is deemed best for cost, as long as the choice is within $\kappa$ of the optimal step direction.

-SCGIGA detailed in Algorithm 1 outlines how to solve the optimization problem in~\eqref{opt:giga}.
-It is noteworthy that SCGIGA is a general algorithm which is also valid for the case where there is no cost associated with each data.
-This corresponds to $\kappa=1$ in our settings.

-\section{Theoretical Aspects}
+\section{THEORETICAL ASPECTS}

-Here we examine the guarantees that Algorithm \ref{alg:GIGA} yield for bounding the error in estimating the mean of $f\in P_\lambda$, where $P_\lambda$ is the subspace spanned by the eigenfunctions of $P$ associated with eigenvalue $\ge \lambda$.
-We will derive the general theorem for arbitrary $\kappa$, and as a special case we recover the results when placement cost is ignored ($\kappa=1$).
-The result borrows from existing theorems in \citep{Steinerberger2018} and \citep{Cloninger2018}.
+Here we examine the guarantees that Algorithm \ref{alg:GIGA} yields for bounding the error in estimating the mean of $f\in P_\lambda$, where $P_\lambda$ is the subspace spanned by the eigenfunctions of $P$ associated with eigenvalues $\ge \lambda$.
+We will derive the general theorem for arbitrary $\kappa$, and as a special case we recover the results when all the nodes have equal selection cost ($\kappa=1$).